pritpal20/vector/README.md

 [![Build Status](https://travis-ci.org/lnishan/vector.svg?branch=master)](https://travis-ci.org/lnishan/vector)

 This is meant to show you why you should ditch C++ STLs when performance is critical.
-`lni::vector` should be faster than or just as efficient as other implementations in all cases.
+`lni::vector` should always be faster than or just as fast.

-Since the implementation is compliant with the current [C++17 Working Draft](http://open-std.org/JTC1/SC22/WG21/docs/papers/2016/n4594.pdf),
+Since the implementation is compliant with the current [C++17 Working Draft](http://open-std.org/JTC1/SC22/WG21/docs/papers/2016/n4594.pdf) (minus Allocator),
 `lni::vector` should be a drop-in replacement for `std:vector` in most cases.

 Just note that `lni::vector` can generate redundancies up to 3x the data size (4x total).